 For example, you can use the ingredients of a salad, such as veggies and boiled lentils, with a tortilla roll to make veggie or meaty wraps with a dash of cheese or tangy sauces.
 The bottom line is that your daughter should eat a filling lunch instead of nibbling on some salad leaves and protein bars.

-6. Keep the dinner light:
+6. Keep the dinner light

-Dinner should have fewer carbohydrates, but must not be skipped.
+Dinner should have fewer carbohydrates but must not be skipped.
 Prepare a healthy meal but keep it light.
-Simple dinner options for a teenager would include vegetable or chicken soups, salads with her choice of dressings, multi-grain pasta or multi-grain noodles.
+Simple dinner options for a teenager would include vegetable or chicken soups, salads with her choice of dressings, multi-grain pasta, or multi-grain noodles.
 The idea is to combine nutrition with taste so that your child will eat it.

-7. Prepare low-fat low-sugar desserts:
+7. Prepare low-fat low-sugar desserts

-Eliminating sugar altogether and at once, can create a craving for sweets and lead to an indulgence in sugary foods.
+Eliminating sugar altogether and at once, can create a craving for sweets and lead to indulgence in sugary foods.

-8. Make her drink plenty of water:
+8. Make her drink plenty of water

-9. Avoid junk:
+9. Avoid junk foods

 Any food that offers no nutritional value qualifies as junk food and should be avoided.
 Such food can lead to excess weight gain as our body doesn’t use up the junk food for anything good.
 It just accumulates as empty calories.
 Talk to your girl about healthy and unhealthy foods and explain why she should avoid junk food.

-Teenage girls are vulnerable to fad diets or come under peer pressure.
+Teenage girls could become vulnerable to fad diets or come under peer pressure.
 But as a parent, you can help your daughter eat right and follow a healthy lifestyle.
 To help you with that, we have created two sample meal plans that you can use as a reference to chalk up the ideal diet for your teen girl.

 Diet Plan For Teen Girls

 There is no one-size-fits-all diet for teenage girls.
-Your girl’s diet must be prepared considering her age, weight, physical activity, and health conditions.
-Ideally, a teenage girl’s diet must include:
+Your girl’s diet must be prepared considering her age, weight, exercise habits and fitness, and health conditions.

-- Natural protein foods — red meat, pulses, cereals, green vegetables and fish
+- Natural protein foods — red meat, pulses, cereals, green vegetables, and fish

 - Calcium-rich foods — soya beans, tofu, nuts, milk products